St. Albans / Nitro Bridge, "Richard J. 'Dick' Henderson Memorial Bridge"

 New Historical Sign Erected:

-A new Historical marker was erectede in April by the St. Albans Recreaton Dept at the St. Albans Roadside park.
+A new Historical marker was erected in April by the St. Albans Recreation Dept at the St. Albans Roadside park.
 Purchased with grant funds the Historical Society received, it depicts the history of the 1934 bridge with two vintage photograph (see below)

-A "Bridge Closing Party" was held on Saturday, January 5, 2013 at the St. Albans Roadside Park.
-Historic Photos were displayed, venders were available to showcase St. Albans businesses and several TV and radio stations were on hand.
+was held on Saturday, January 5, 2013 at the St. Albans Roadside Park.
+Historic Photos were displayed, vender's were available to showcase St. Albans businesses and several TV and radio stations were on hand.
 Several hundred people showed-up to commemorate this historic bridge.